-If you are a US person, you need to send us a completed and signed W-9 for our records.
+If you are a US person, you need to send us a completed W-9 for our records.
 See the next question for details.

-Fill out and sign the form, then send it to us in one of these two ways:
+Fill out and date the form, sign (if required per the form instructions), then send Page 1 to us in one of these two ways:

-Scan or photograph your completed and signed W-9 and email a clearly legible copy to us at email@example.com.
+Scan or photograph Page 1 of your completed W-9 and email a clearly legible copy to us at email@example.com.
 Be sure to send it from the email address that is associated with your account.

 Or, mail a hard copy to the address below.
-Include a note to let us know the email address associated with your account and mail to:
+Be sure to include a note to let us know the email address associated with your account.

 2144 41st St

 No. Per IRS rule changes that went into effect in 2013, PayPal is considered the payer of record for your earnings, so CastingWords does not send out 1099s.

 PayPal may send you a 1099-K, depending on the total amount of your earnings.
 See Paypal's Tax information reporting for online sellers page for more information.

 For your own tax purposes, you can always find your total earnings from the Workshop site, broken down by calendar year, under the Pay section of your Dashboard.